bobthecow/apprise-bootstrap/README.md

 ## Legal stuffs

  * Apprise Bootstrap is copyright 2012 Justin Hileman and released under the Apache License, Version 2.0.
- * Apprise is copyright Daniel Raftery.
-[License info is pending](https://github.com/ThrivingKings/Apprise/issues/17).
+ * Apprise is copyright Daniel Raftery and released under the MIT license.
  * Bootstrap is copyright 2012 Twitter, Inc. and released under the Apache License, Version 2.0.

 Licensed under the Apache License, Version 2.0 (the "License");